Responsible Supply Chain | ESG | Lam Research

 Raw minerals are the building blocks of semiconductor technology.

 Our aspiration to uphold global human rights extends to our strategy for responsibly and ethically sourcing raw materials.
-This strategy includes our membership in the RBA’s Responsible Mineral Initiative (RMI), a multi-stakeholder organization that helps address human rights issues in the mining of conflict minerals and other minerals of concern.
-We leverage RMI’s Conflict Minerals Reporting Template to collect data from our suppliers, and we then include that data in our annual filings to the U.S. Securities and Exchange Commission.
+This strategy includes our membership in the RBA’s RMI, a multi-stakeholder organization that helps address human rights issues in the mining of conflict minerals and other minerals of concern.
+We leverage RMI’s CMRT to collect data from our suppliers, and we then include that data in our annual filings to the U.S. Securities and Exchange Commission (SEC).

 Conflict minerals policy statement